ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. How can I tell NVDA to use a different sound card from the card used for streaming radio shows?

-To change sound cards for NVDA, Open NVDA menu, go to Preferences, Settings, then select audio settings category (you can also open this window directly by pressing Control+NVDA+U).
+To change sound cards for NVDA, open NVDA menu, go to Preferences, Settings, then select audio settings category (you can also open this window directly by pressing Control+NVDA+U).
 Go to output device combo box, select the desired sound card for NVDA, then press ENTER.
 To switch back to the original sound card, repeat these steps, then choose the original sound card from output device combo box.

 Alternatively, you can have different sound cards configured via a manually activated configuration profile that you can switch to while using Studio.
 First, open Configuration profiles dialog (Control+NVDA+P) and define a new manual profile.
 With the new profile active, select a sound card.
 Then switch back to the normal profile.